andreshyer/neo4j-backup/README.md

 # Notes About Importing Data into Neo4j

-This may not be the best tool to back up data if speed is a concern.
-This tool is significantly slower than the built-in Dump tool Neo4j provides.
-The selling point of this script is also its biggest downfall, all calls to Neo4j are done with Cypher.
-This adds a significant amount of overhead that can be avoided if the direct files of a graph can be accessed.
-Also, while the raw data is machine-readable, it still needs to be manipulated by the end user to insert it into other databases.

-Another note, an internal ID property is made when creating Nodes and properties.
+An internal ID property is made when creating Nodes and properties.
 Since this script does not read the underlying file in the Neo4j database, some unique identifier is needed to MATCH nodes on.
 Forcing the user to pass a map of unique keys for each Node is not reasonable.